 In our biggest-ever away victory, Fernando Llorente bagged the second and final hat-trick of his Spurs career.
 His first goal, sandwiched between two rare strikes by Serge Aurier, came just three minutes after the break as he was picked out in the box by Heung-Min Son before he coolly tapped home.
 Sonny was next on the score sheet for us on 57 minutes before Llorente scored two in two minutes to complete his hat-trick with 18 minutes still remaining - tucking home the first neatly into the bottom corner of the net before flicking home his third from close range.
 Harry Kane then came off the bench to put us in seventh heaven with a delightful dinked finish.

 Carlos Vinicius vs Marine

 10 January, 2021 - Marine 0-5 Spurs - FA Cup third round

-When we took on Marine on Sunday evening, an FA Cup record of 161 places separated the two sides.
+When we took on Marine in the third round of this season's competition, earlier this month, an FA Cup record of 161 places separated the two sides.
 However, we knew that the side from the Northern Premier League Division One North West, who’d enjoyed a fairy-tale run in the competition to that point, would be putting their all into the game in the hope of a ‘giant-killing’.
 Yet, we showed our professionalism on Merseyside and by the half-hour mark we were two ahead thanks to 'Vini', whose striking instincts had him ready to pounce in just the right places to lash home the first before tapping home the second.
 Moments later, Lucas Moura made it three as he curled home a free-kick before Vinicius completed his hat-trick eight minutes before the break with a delightful scooped finish.
 Alfie Devine then made history in the second period, becoming our youngest-ever player as well as our youngest ever-goalscorer as he hit the back of the net with a fierce near-post strike on the hour mark.